drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 **Google a hash before trying to crack it because you might save yourself a lot of time and trouble.**

-Use [Google Dorks](#google-dorks), [Chad](#chad), or [FOCA](#foca) to find and download files, and within file's metadata, domain usernames to brute force.
+Use [Google Dorks](#google-dorks), [Chad](#chad), or [FOCA](#foca) to find and download files, and within the files' metadata, domain usernames to brute force.

 **Keep in mind that you might lockout people's accounts.**

-Keep in mind that some web forms implement CAPTCHA and/or hidden submission tokens which may prevent you from brute forcing.
-Try to submit requests without tokens or CAPTCHA.
+Some web forms have CAPTCHA challenge and/or hidden submission token which may prevent you from brute forcing.
+If that is the case, try to submit a request without the CAPTCHA challenge response and submission token.

-You can find a bunch of wordlists in [SecLists](#wordlists).
+You can find a bunch of useful wordlists in [SecLists](#wordlists).

 ### 5.1 Useful Websites